QuentinRa/blog.quentinra.dev/maths/optimization/co/lagrange.md

 * **gi** are the inequalities constraints (*)
 * **hi** are the equalities constraints (*)

 (*) p is the number of inequalities and m the number of equalities that could be 0.
-Note that you must write the equation as ``... = 0`` and your function is the left-side.
+Note that you must write the equation as ``... = 0`` and your function is on the left side.

 * Once you got **L**, write what we call the **KKT** (Karush-Kuhn-Tucker) conditions